mayuribande/Customer-Complaints-Analysis-Dashboard-/README.md

 # Customer-Complaints-Analysis-Dashboard
 An interactive multi-page Power BI dashboard analyzing 62,516+ customer complaints, covering product trends, geographic distribution, and operational performance for a financial services company.
- Overview

 ![Dashboard Preview](Excecutive%20summary.PNG)

+-Overview
--This dashboard helps stakeholders quickly answer:
+This dashboard helps stakeholders quickly answer:
 Where are complaints concentrated geographically?
 Which products and sub-products generate the most complaints?
 How responsive is the company in resolving complaints?